 A urine drug test requires someone to provide a urine sample, which will then be screened for several drugs.
 These tests look for drug residue that stays in the body even after the effects of the drugs have worn off — an important point, considering the legalization of marijuana, particularly for recreational use.

 Very commonly, the drug panel includes amphetamines, marijuana, methamphetamines, opiates, and cocaine, although US Drug Test Centers can customize something that better suits your business.
-For example, we have a
+For example, we have a 15 panel drug test, which will also test for PCP, LSD, barbiturates, methadone, and fentanyl, among others.
+These tests date back approximately three to five days.

 Employees will sometimes attempt to cheat a urine drug test by taking diuretics or chugging water.
 This is in an attempt to flush out their system and produce a diluted urine sample.
-Some people will even go so far as taking B vitamins, which will put some of the
+Some people will even go so far as taking B vitamins, which will put some of the color back in their urine, which would otherwise be clear.
+Synthetic urine is another common method for attempting to cheat urine tests.

 In most cases, however, this simply leads to ambiguous results and a subsequent retest.
 Using the example above, if the test results are positive dilute, then they're positive, no matter how diluted the urine is.
 If the results are negative dilute, an employer would want to consider retesting.